 The proposal was the subject of consultation for a 14 day period in accordance with Council Policy GEN3 'Community Consultation'.
 This required notices to be mailed to owners and occupiers of surrounding lots that may be affected by the development.
 Consultation commenced on 6 November 2014 and closed on 21 November 2014.
-Over the comment period, no submissions were received.
+Over the comment period, one (1) submission was received as summarised and considered by Council's Urban Planning Business Unit in the below table.